 - Broil for 6-8 minutes, keeping a close eye to prevent burning.

 Pro Tip: Use a glaze or marinade to enhance the caramelized finish.
+If you’re still wondering how should a salmon fillet be cooked to achieve a perfect crust, broiling is an excellent choice.

 Preparation Before Cooking Salmon Fillet